-The Melrose Public Schools curriculum is based on the English Language Arts and Mathematics Massachusetts Curriculum Frameworks.
-The Massachusetts Curriculum Frameworks were adopted by Massachusetts in March of 2011 and include the national Common Core Standards.
-The new standards have the three following goals:
+The Melrose Public Schools curriculum is based on the Massachusetts Curriculum Frameworks.
+The Massachusetts Curriculum Frameworks were adopted by Massachusetts in March of 2011 in English Language Arts and Mathematics and include the national Common Core Standards.
+The standards have the three following goals:

 - Every student graduates high school “college and career ready.”
 These are skills and knowledge that every high school graduate will possess to prepare them for post secondary education or the world of work.

 - The standards represent better “coherence” in the skills and knowledge students need to have by grade level.
 There is a clear sequence of skills and knowledge that increase in difficulty through the grades.